klaygomes/klaygomes.github.io/about/index.md

 ### Hobby

 I have a crush on embedded devices and development its development as a whole, so I spend a lot of spare time playing with them.
-I have a particular passion for ARM Cortext M3 processors, in special the STM32F1xxx series.
+I have a particular passion for ARM Cortext M3 processors, in special the STM32F103xx series.
 I also like to play with PirateBus (3.6a), mocking some peripherals while learning its protocol.
-My dream is to discover some cool hack in some popular toy and publish it as open-source someday :)